ember-learn/guides-source/README.md

 ## Local Development
 To see your changes locally, you need two repositories on your computer.
-This repository, `guides-source` is made of only markdown files, so you will need to run the [guides-app](https://github.com/ember-learn/guides-app).
+This repository, `guides-source` contains only written content as markdown files, which are fetched and displayed by [guides-app](https://github.com/ember-learn/guides-app).

 ```sh